KalinaBarzashka/CS50-Final-Project/README.md

 The software is powered by flask library and supports SQLite database.
 The front-end part is implemented via pure HTML and CSS.
 The project overview, functionalities, architecture and technology stack is reviewed bellow.

 ## :pencil: Overview
-If you do not register, you will not be able to take a look of all the USA monument and mark them as visited.
+The idea of the website is to contain the general information for all the USA's national monuments.
+Here all citizens and tourists can check the location and some information for the landmarks.
+If the user do not register, he/she will not be able to take a look of all the USA monument and mark them as visited.
 # How can you register?
 Register online in a few simple steps by visiting the website page.
 Submit your:
 :pushpin: User Name